arikl/client-server-chat/README.md

 >5. type "server" for running server OR type "client" to be on client mode

 ## Project Structure
-The project is divided into three
+>The project is divided into three
-1. Client
+>1.
+Client
-2. Server
+>2.
+Server
-3. Main application to run
+>3.
+Main application to run

 ## Explanation
 > Client will be able to send messages to the server while the server will send the messages to all clients